kubernetes/kubernetes/staging/src/k8s.io/cloud-provider/sample/README.md

 ## Purpose

-Begin with 1.20, all cloud providers should not copy over or vender in `k8s.io/kubernetes/cmd/cloud-controller-manager`.
+Begin with 1.20, all cloud providers should not copy over or vendor in `k8s.io/kubernetes/cmd/cloud-controller-manager`.
 Inside this directory, some sample code will be provided to demonstrate how cloud providers should leverage cloud-controller-manager.

-## Steps cloud providers shoud follow
+## Steps cloud providers should follow

 1. Have your external repo under k8s.io. e.g. `k8s.io/cloud-provider-<provider>`
 2. Create `main.go` file under your external repo CCM directory.
 Please refer to `basic_main.go` for a minimum working sample.